FAQ - How do you detect tampering and alterations?

 tampering and alterations?

 Electrical interference exists everywhere.
 It originates from external sources (electrical outlets, cell phones, radio & TV signals, etc...) and from within the recording device (dirty or scratched recording heads, unshielded circuitry, low grade recording medium, etc...).
 Most of these sources leave a cyclical or rhythmic pattern buried within the final recording.

-Similar methods are used to pattern gunshots or other audio events.
+Similar methods are used to pattern gunshots or how we authenticated the Amelia Earhart photo.
 The results are

 then documented in a textual and graphical report.
 If you want to learn

 more about HOW TO DO THIS, then you may wish to read Detecting and preventing file tampering.